 Carry out your first flight with the paraglider on a training slope.
-For this flight and for all other flights, you must wear an approved helmet, gloves, firm shoes with anklesupport and suitable clothing.
-Only fly if the wind direction, wind speed and current and forecasted weather conditions guarantee a safe flight.
+For this flight and for all other flights, you must wear an approved harness, reserve parachute, harness, helmet, gloves, firm shoes with ankle-support and suitable clothing.
+Only fly if the wind direction, wind speed and current and forecasted weather conditions quarantee a safe flight.